 2. Change the extension from .kmz to .zip.
 To do this, a soft click is made on the file, and the data after the point is modified.
 We accept the message that will appear, which tells us that we are changing the file extension and that it could make it unusable.

 3. The file is unzipped.
 Right mouse button, and select "Extract into ...".
 In our case, the file is called «Geofumadas Classroom Terrain».

 As we can see, a folder was created, and right inside you can see the kml file called "doc.kml" and a folder called "files" that contains the associated data, in general images.

 What is a Kml file?

-Kml is a format popularized by Google Earth, which was before the Keyhole company, hence the name (Keyhole Markup Language), therefore, it is a file in XML structure (eXtensible Markup Language).
-So, being an XML file must be able to be viewed from Excel:
+Kml is a format popularized by Google Earth, which was before the Keyhole company, hence the name (Keyhole Markup Language), therefore, it is a file with an XML structure (eXtensible Markup Language).
+So, being an XML file it must be able to be viewed from Excel:

 1 We changed its extension from .kml to .xml.

-2 We open the file from Excel.
-In my case, I'm using Excel 2015, I get a message if I want to see it as an XML table, as a read-only book or if I want to use the XML source panel.
+2. We open the file from Excel.
+In my case, that I am using Excel 2015, I get a message if I want to see it as an XML table, as a read-only book or if I want to use the XML source panel.
 I select the first option.

 3 We search the list of geographic coordinates.